jwarndt/smc_data_challenge/README.md

 Participants are welcome to bring in additional datasets and fuse with the provided data to create meaningful insights.

 ---------------------------------------------------------------------------------------------------------------------------------
+# Solution: An interactive web-based mapping tool for weather and energy consumption analysis

 ## Stage 1: Data Preprocessing
 1. Create a spatial dataset of buildings for the given study area.